-Lisa is author, photographer and designer of the award-winning books Sea Journal (2016) and Sea and Shore Cornwall: common and curious findings (2013).
+Lisa is author and photographer of the award-winning books Sea Journal and Sea and Shore Cornwall: common and curious findings.
 Both bring together her wanderings along Britain's shores with stories of their natural history, geology and evolution - from ancient myth to recent science.
 Current work includes a new book with John Murray/Hodder and a children's book due out in spring 2018.

-After a degree in Psychology, Lisa studied Documentary Photography at Newport School of Art.
-From 1993 she worked as a photographer - past clients include The Independent on Sunday, Barnardos, The Daily Telegraph, Great Ormond Street Hospital and The Observer.
+After a degree in psychology, she studied documentary photography at Newport School of Art.
+For 12 years she worked as a freelance photographer, with past clients including The Independent on Sunday, The Daily Telegraph and The Observer.

-Lisa grew up by the sea, in a house on cliffs on the Isle of Sheppey, at the mouth of the Thames.
-Her grandfather was from a South London family in the 'scavenging professions' and she spent much of her childhood collecting and fossicking along the Island’s shores, searching for - among other things - fossils, shark's teeth and old bottles.
+Lisa grew up by the sea, on the Isle of Sheppey at the mouth of the Thames.
+Her grandfather was from a South London family in the 'scavenging professions' and she spent much of her childhood collecting and fossicking along the island?s shores, searching for - among other things - fossils, shark's teeth and old bottles.

 As a student and then freelance photographer she lived in cities, with the coast and the sea a place of solace and escape.
-After having her first child in 2003 she moved to Cornwall.
+After having her first child in 2003, she moved to Cornwall.
 She began photographing the sea the day her youngest started pre-school and spent that winter photographing storms and wild seas, selling the work through galleries in Cornwall.
-She had the idea for her first book a few years later and it took shape as she began researching the curious things she picked up along the shore.
+She had the idea for her first book soon afterwards and it took shape as she began researching the curious things she picked up along the shore.

 She continues to live with her family on the south coast of Cornwall, in a house shared with buckets and boxes of beach finds.